pandastrike/shred/ReadMe.md

       }
     });

-The response was JSON, but Surf handles that for you because we specified `application/json` in the `Accept` header.
+The response was JSON, but Shred handles that for you because we specified `application/json` in the `Accept` header.
 So we're able to access it via `response.body.json`.

 Here's another example:

-    surfer.post({
+    shred.post({
       url: home.sessions.url
       headers: {
         accept: shark.types["1.0"].session,